Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 This appears to contain substantial experience-based judgement.

-## 4.4 Maximalisatie — combine supplier demand
+## 4.4 Maximalisatie — combine supplier demand-----Observed

 For a small non-urgent request, the buyer may deliberately leave the requirement open.
 He can wait until more demand exists for the same supplier and then combine the items into a larger supplier order.